 - Store birdseed properly in airtight containers in a cool, dry place out of reach of rodents.

-- Avoid buying more birdseed than can be used in a few weeks.
+- Avoid buying more birdseed than what can be used up in a few weeks.

 - Only fill feeders with enough seed for 2-3 days so it won't spoil in open feeders or poor weather.